How to Use VBA SPLIT Function in Excel (10 Ideal Examples)

 vbDatabaseCompare 2 Performs comparison based on information on your database.

-10 Ideal Examples of Using VBA SPLIT Function in Excel
+10 Ideal Examples of Using the VBA Split Function in Excel

-The basic use of the SPLIT function is to split a string into substrings.
-Here, the VBA code will split the string, “We are learning VBA SPLIT Function” and show the sub-strings in a message box.
+The VBA code will split the string, “We are learning VBA SPLIT Function” and show the sub-strings in a message box.

-• For splitting words from string, insert the code below in the Module window.
+• Insert the code below in the Module window.

 • Press F5 key to run the code.